EthanHuang-Wisc/Simulating-Page-Replacement-Algorithms/README.txt

 Simulating Page Replacement Algorithms
-The goal of this assignment is to evaluate several page replacement algorithms.
-You will use real memory trace data from UNIX systems to test these algorithms.
-Your assignment is to write a program that reads in the trace data and simulates the page replacement scheduling.
-You will keep track of various performance statistics and print these out at the completion of the trace file.
+The goal of this project is to evaluate several page replacement algorithms.
+We will use real memory trace data from UNIX systems to test these algorithms.
+The project is to write a program that reads in the trace data and simulates the page replacement scheduling.
+We will keep track of various performance statistics and print these out at the completion of the trace file.

 #Program structure